steven-halla/casino_hell/README.md

 put a limit of 5 cards for draw. sound effects for laying down cards
-Need to fix text boxes in my init method to be more uniform
+Need to fix text boxes in my init method to be more uniform maybe show sir leopold on screen when he steals on ace or have him dart across screen

 slots:
 sound effects while putting in coin, pulling lever,wheel spinning